paeblits/audioflask/README.md

 1. Streams microphone audio from a cheap microphone on a Raspberry Pi 3B
 2. Performs a fast fourier transform (fft) using scipy.fftpack
 3. Displays the frequency spectrum using Highcharts
-4. Monitors for a specific dryer "buzz" sound
+4. Monitors for a specific dryer "buzz" sound (currently in a non-sophisticated way)
 5. Notifies people via text message

-A necessary improvement is learning the dryer buzz sound with a nerual network and listening for that.
+This app currently looks in specific frequencies to detect the specific sound.
+An improvement would be to implement a neural network that can learn any sound pattern and monitor for that.

-Credit to:
+Credit and Resources:
 *But what is the Fourier Transform?
 A visual introduction.*
 [https://www.youtube.com/watch?v=spUNpyF58BY]